h183502/dat110public/week12/week12.md

 ##### no.hvl.dat110.rpc
 - ChordNodeContainer: This is the 'server' for the node where the registry is started and where the binding of the remote stub object for the Node is done.
 In addition, all periodic chord operations are started in this class currently.

 - StaticTracker: class that defines the ip addresses of possible active nodes in a ring.
-In addition, the port for the registry is specified in this class.
+In addition, the port for the registry is specified in this class and the number of times a file should be replicated

 ##### no.hvl.dat110.util
 - Hash: implements hash function method and converts the hash value to big integer.
 Also, it implements a custom modulo 2^mbit function for testing purposes (where mbit = 4).
 - Util: contains various utility methods for obtaining registry or performing conversion.

 ### Running the ChordDHT program
-1. Specify one valid IP address (multi-machine testsing) or process name (single machine testing) in the StaticTracker class (This class starts and creates the ring)
+1. Specify one valid IP address (multi-machine testsing) or process name (single machine testing) in the StaticTracker class (This class starts and creates the ring).
+You can simply leave the process names as "process1", "process2", "process3", ...
 2. Specify the ttl value to decide how long the node should be alive.
 If you want the program to run forever, set the run forever variable to true in the ChordNodeContainer.
 Or increase the sleep time to make it run longer.
 3. Run the ChordNodeContainer class
 4. Several ChordNodeContainer instances can then be launched.
 Each must specify addresses of active ChordNodeContainers that are running currently
-5.
+5. Run the NodeClient class to test that a client can contact an active node and request for a file by resolving the file through the contacted node.